MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-rule.md

 ---
-description: Specifies which pages in the web context have access to the system's geolocation devices and access to the clipboard.
+description: Specifies which pages in the web context have access to the system's geolocation devices and the clipboard (Windows 8).
 Search.Product: eADQiWindows 10XVcnh
 title: Rule (Windows 8 package schema) ms.assetid: c78c8c62-df95-4202-b3f0-75ddbb7e0e46